-The Journey Church was the first of three churches God planted through Riverside.
-The Journey was founded in West Chester in 2007 by former Riverside Pastor, David Pearson.
-They are now under new leadership under Pastor Raymond Johnson, but the relationship stays the same!
+The Journey Church was the first of four churches God has planted through Riverside.
+We were given a church building and sent a team to start a new church plant.
+The Journey was founded in West Chester in 2007

-Trinity Church was the second of three churches God planted through Riverside.
+Trinity Church was the second of four churches God planted through Riverside.
 Trinity Church was founded in 2011 by a former Riverside staff member.
 In 2018 they merged with a church in Roslyn and they now exist as Trinrity Community Church.

-Ridgeline Church was the third of three churches God has planted so far through Riverside.
+Ridgeline Church was the third of four churches God has planted so far through Riverside.
 Ridgeline was founded in Souderton in 2012 by former Riverside Pastor Gibson Largent.
-The church is thriving and they are currently gathering weekly at the Boys & Girls Club in Souderton.
+In 2018 they merged with another church in the Souderton area.

-Since 2015, Riverside has supported a church planting movement in Nepal speaheaded by the family of Rick Fraley.
-This church planting movement finds it's roots in the International Mission Board (IMB).
+Since 2015, Riverside has supported a church planting movement in South Asia speaheaded by the family of Rick F. This church planting movement finds it's roots in the International Mission Board (IMB).